illusion12321/orchestrate-php/README.md

 $object->delete();
 ```

 Please note that the result of all operations, in both approaches, are exact the same, they all return *Objects*.
-And the *Objects* holds the response status as well as the results.
+And the *Objects* holds the results as well as the response status.

 Full-example: